mdr/mash/faq.md

 ## What is Mash?

-Mash is a shell for Linux that uses objects, rather than text, as its fundamental data model.
+Mash is a shell for Unix that uses objects, rather than text, as its fundamental data model.

 It is open source under the [MIT Licence](https://opensource.org/licenses/MIT).